-When people ask us how we chose Charlottesville, we quickly utter a list of about 20 reasons:
+When people ask us how I chose to move to Charlottesville, I quickly utter a list of about 20 reasons:

 - Local food movement